 An Overview of Six Sigma’s DMADV processes:

 Project leaders identify wants and needs believed to be considered most important to customers.
-Wants and needs are identified through historical information, customer feedback and other information sources.
+Wants and needs are identified through the historical information, customer feedback, and other information sources.

 The second part of the process is to use the defined metrics to collect data and record specifications in a way that can be utilized to help drive the rest of the process.